 Creating a custom data type¶

-The data types that are available in Sympathy include Table, ADAF, Text, and lists of these types, but if the need should arise you can also make your own data type.
+The data types that are available in Sympathy include Table, ADAF, Text and lists of these type, but if the need should arise you can also make your own data type.

 Please keep in mind that this is an advanced operation that is not needed for most users.
 Furthermore: